 I graduated from the University of Virginia’s McIntire School of Commerce in 1997 and UVA’s graduate business school, Darden, in 2005.
 I currently reside in Charlottesville, Virginia with my wife, two dogs and a cat.

 In 2006 I launched my second Internet startup, hotelicopter, after graduating from Darden.
 My co-founder and I raised $5 million, grew the company to become one of the largest hotel meta-search sites online, and successfully sold the business to Room Key in 2011.
 Room Key is owned by the six largest hotel chains in the world.
+As far as outcomes are concerned, it was a solid base hit.

 In February 2013, Virginia’s Center for Innovative Technology named me one of the top 50 entrepreneurs in the state.